Lenovo Legion 5 10th-Gen. i7 Gaming Laptop w/ 4GB GPU for $750

-It's $49 under our mention from October, $399 off the list price, and the best deal we could find.
+That's $399 off list and the lowest price we could find.
+(For further comparison, yesterday's mention of this build at this price from another vendor has already gone out of stock.)
 Buy Now at eBay

 - Sold by Microsoft via eBay.